Professor Helen Nicholson

 - Did the form of the documents recording this information vary from one locality to the next?
 Were they audited?

 Questions include: how did the trial and destruction of the Order of the Temple in 1312 affect attitudes towards its sister order, the Hospital?
 How far did the Hospital replace the Temple in its various functions, from its role in royal administration to its roles in the local community?
 What was the state of the Templars' estates by the time that the Hospital was able to acquire them – how far had their economic value declined?
+How far did the Hospitallers continue the Templars' relations with their secular patrons, and with the Church?

 As my research on the Knights Templars' estates in England and Wales develops, I am developing a blog which explores my latest research findings.
 You can follow the blog here: http://blogs.cardiff.ac.uk/knightstemplarsestates/author/shahjn/